Keyboard shortcuts

 Context

 Cerebro aggregates signals from development activity to generate context.
-We need to decide which data sources to collect from.
+The design must specify which data sources to collect from.

 Decision